komura-crm/donaldboulton/src/content/posts/experiments.md

 Knowing what is inside of the We, will tell us what is beyond!

-Mankind's cultures and races were seperated, as so there would each be in a different petri dish, within one medium, as the races of Mankind on Earth.
+Mankind's cultures and races were separated, as so there would each be in a different petri dish, within one medium, as the races of Mankind on Earth.

 Here on Earth, "We Had", a bunch of differing cultures and races, with differing thought processes, looks, size and geographical locations, "Multiple Experiments and Variables".